-Titanium is not as abundant as iron or aluminum and it is not considered a precious metal, unlike gold and silver.
+Titanium is not as abundant as iron or aluminum.
+It is also not considered a precious metal, unlike gold and silver.
 However, because of its unique properties, it has become one of the most sought-after chemical elements.
 The advantages of this metal have brought forth a range of applications across different industries and sectors.
 Nonetheless, despite its superior characteristics, it also has some notable disadvantages.

 Understanding the Advantages and Disadvantages of Titanium